duhboto/MetamorphicGuard/README.md

 - `--alpha`: Significance level for confidence intervals (default: 0.05)
 - `--improve-delta`: Minimum improvement threshold (default: 0.02)
 - `--violation-cap`: Maximum violations to report (default: 25)
+- `--parallel`: Number of worker processes used to drive the sandbox (default: 1)
+- `--bootstrap-samples`: Resamples used for percentile bootstrap CI (default: 1000)

 ## Example Implementations